Most interesting landmarks of Switzerland

 - Carschenna petroglyphs – Graubünden.
 Best petroglyph site in Switzerland, a group of some 200 rock carvings on an open cliff face.
 Most carvings are simple cups and rings, also concentric rings.

 - Augusta Raurica – Basel-Landschaft.
-Remnants of Roman settlement which was founded around 44 BC, once capital of Roman province.
-City had many typical buildings for Roman cities – fortification (castrum), Temple of Jupiter and other temples, amphitheatre, forum, aqueduct.
+Remnants of Roman settlement which was founded around 44 BC, once the capital of Roman province.
+The city had many typical buildings for Roman cities – fortification (castrum), Temple of Jupiter and other temples, amphitheater, forum, an aqueduct.
 Destroyed around 260 AD.

 - Aventicum – Vaud.
-Remnants of Roman city, former capital of Helvetia.
+Remnants of a Roman city, the former capital of Helvetia.
 Founded around the 1st century AD.
-City was surrounded by 5.6 km long wall.
-Remnants of amphitheater, theater, temples and other structures have been preserved up to this day.
-Later, in Christian times served as a seat of bishopric, decline started around 580 AD.
+The city was surrounded by a 5.6 km long wall.
+Remnants of an amphitheater, theater, temples, and other structures have been preserved up to this day.
+Later, in Christian times served as a seat of a bishopric, the decline started around 580 AD.

 Historical towns and cities

 - Bern Old City – Bern.
 Historical city on a peninsula formed by a loop of Aare river.
 This city has remained almost unchanged since the 15th – 18th century, with numerous valuable buildings.
 Many great buildings are in Renaissance style.
 Many streets have arcades.

 - Fribourg Old City – Fribourg.
 One of the largest and best preserved medieval cities in Switzerland, with numerous Gothic structures.
 Most buildings were built before the 16th century, city for most part is surrounded by city walls with 14 towers.